Lincoln and the Election of 1860 by Michael S. Green. Southern Illinois University Press, 2011. Cloth, ISBN: 0809330350. $19.95.

 Readers of this volume may remain perplexed regarding Lincoln’s core motives.
 Did he give priority to stopping the growth of slavery and placing it on the road to “ultimate extinction”?
 Or had the acquiring and exercising of political power become for him an end in itself?
 How do we square our awareness of Lincoln’s emergence as a wartime emancipator with the abundant evidence that the prewar Lincoln was an obsessive tactician who repeatedly promised that he posed no threat to slavery in the states where it already existed?

-Readers of this volume may also be reminded how much we need the sequel to the late William E. Gienapp’s masterwork, Origins of the Republican Party, 1852-1856 (New York: Oxford University Press, 1987).
+Readers of this volume may also be reminded how much we need the sequel to the late William E. Gienapp’s masterwork, Origins of the Republican Party, 1852-1856 (Oxford University Press, 1987).
 A full account of the party’s history from its “victorious defeat” in 1856 to Lincoln’s victory in 1860—with due attention to state-by-state developments and to quantitative assessments of voter behavior—would provide a needed complement to studies such as this one that focus on political elites.
 Lincoln would be the first to spot this gaping hole in our grasp of late antebellum politics.

 Daniel W. Crofts is the author of several books including Reluctant Confederates (1989) and A Secession Crisis Enigma (2010).